textadventures/quest/docs/shop.md

 Now you need to think about what currency you want to use.
 If you are using pounds sterling, you should consider if you want to track the pennies, or just the pounds (the system will only be using whole numbers, so think carefully!).

-Now go to the _Player_tab, and the "Format for money" bit.
+Now go to the _Player_ tab, and the "Format for money" bit.
 By default it is "$!".
 The exclamation mark is a stand in for the actual value, so this will show money in dollars.
 You can modify that as you like - and there are [a lot of options](http://docs.textadventures.co.uk/quest/functions/string/displaymoney.html).

 Clearly everything will need a price, so it can be bought and sold.
 On the _Inventory_ tab of each object, you can set the price.
-You should also set the starting money for the player on the _Player_ tab of the player object.
+You must also set the starting money for the player on the _Player_ tab of the player object (you will get errors if this is not set).

 ### Functions...

 There are several functions we need to create.
 To create a function, select functions from the left pane, then click "Add" in the right pane.

 The `SetUpShop` function has no return type, and two parameters, "shop" and "stock" (in that order!).
 It will be called at the start to set up each shop.
-Paste in this code:
+Paste in this code (you will need to click on the "Code view" button first):

 ```
 shop.stock = stock